DP-Hype: Federated Differentially Private Hyperparameter Search: Related Work

 \section{Related Work}

-In this section, we summarize the literature on differentially private hyperparameter search.
-In addition, we give a short overview of recent work in distributed, differentially private voting.

 \paragraph{Centralized DP Hyperparameter Search} In the central setting, the trusted aggregator has access to the entire data set and the adversary can only observe the final output of an algorithm.
-The first approach that comes to mind when dealing with differentially private hyperparameter search is paying some part of the privacy budget for each hyperparameter separately.
+The naive approach would be to pay some part of the privacy budget for each hyperparameter separately.
 The individual privacy budget can be calculated based on composition theorems.
-Although these theorems are becoming increasingly tight, the individual privacy budget still decreases roughly in $\sqrt{r}$ with $r$ compositions~\cite{mironov2017renyi}, which is just too small for most privacy-preserving distributed learning algorithms~\cite{mcmahan2017learning}.
+Although these theorems are becoming increasingly tight, the individual privacy budget still decreases roughly in $\sqrt{r}$ with $r$ compositions~\cite{mironov2017renyi}, which is just too small for most privacy-preserving federated learning algorithms~\cite{mcmahan2017learning}.
 There is a line of work that shows how hyperparameter search can be done more efficiently in DP.
 It starts with the sparse vector technique~\cite{dwork2006differential} that answers queries simply by outputting whether a noisy threshold exceeds the noisy query answer without any influence of the privacy budget on the number of queries.
 This is extended by~\cite{liu2019private} and the follow-up works~\cite{papernot2021hyperparameter,koskela2023practical}, which show that the search for hyperparameters, with and without a given threshold for utility, can be performed by only paying twice or three times the privacy budget as for a single hyperparameter.
-However, these techniques cannot be applied in a distributed scenario.
+However, these techniques cannot be directly applied in a federated scenario.
 This is because the main privacy amplification comes from random stopping and strict assumptions, such as the adversary can only observe the final output and not intermediate results, which requires a trusted third party.